 In our studies, we gradually came to notice after many experiments that the low protein (5% dietary protein) animals, which blocked cancer when exposed to a potent carcinogen, actually consumed 2-3% more calories.
 This was unexpected because other researchers had shown that when total calorie consumption is decreased by 30-40%, cancer development is decreased—less calorie consumption, less cancer—whereas our experiments were showing more calorie consumption, less cancer.

 So, we used these ideas to do some studies and here are the main findings.
-First, recall that animals given the low protein diet consumed more calories but gained body weight more slowly4-11 while sharply blocking both early4,12 and late11,13 cancer (liver) development.
-We showed that these animals also consumed more oxygen,14 produced more of a specialty tissue called brown fat14 and increased norepinephrine (adrenaline) turnover rates,14-16 which reflect a more active brown fat and increased metabolism.
-These low protein animals also were much more physically active, as shown by their voluntarily turning an exercise wheel attached to their cages17.
+First, recall that animals given the low protein diet consumed more calories but gained body weight more slowly[4-11] while sharply blocking both early and late cancer (liver) development.
+We showed that these animals also consumed more oxygen, produced more of a specialty tissue called brown fat and increased norepinephrine (adrenaline) turnover rates, which reflect a more active brown fat and increased metabolism.
+These low protein animals also were much more physically active, as shown by their voluntarily turning an exercise wheel attached to their cages.
 These multiple health benefits associated with low protein feeding and greater metabolism were likely due to the extra calories being dispensed by the body, either burned off as body heat (thermogenesis) or expended as increased physical activity instead of increased body size (fat?).
 This was yet another example of the fascinating ability of the body to establish homeostasis and optimize health when a whole food, plant-based diet is used.
 You also might think of this as being similar to our having more energy after eating a ‘light’ meal than when we consume a high protein-high fat meal that sends us to the closest couch when we finished eating.

-Moreover, our human study in rural China supported this same interpretation18,19.
-People consumed more calories, yet had lower serum cholesterol, less heart disease, less diabetes, less cancer, lower body weight and almost no obesity.20,21
+Moreover, our human study in rural China supported this same interpretation.
+People consumed more calories, yet had lower serum cholesterol, less heart disease, less diabetes, less cancer, lower body weight and almost no obesity.

 This evidence suggests that a whole food, plant-based diet without added oil/fat minimizes overweight and obesity while simultaneously repressing cancer development and reversing heart disease and type 2 diabetes.
 This points us to one cause (whole food plant-based diet), one effect (a constellation of diseases and obesity being prevented, even reversed), a long overdue idea that really works.